-According to the Center for Suicide Prevention, when Marilyn Monroe died from barbiturates overdose in 1962, there was a 12% bump in suicide.
+According to the Center for Suicide Prevention, when Marilyn Monroe died from a barbiturates overdose in 1962, there was a 12% bump in suicide.
 In Vienna when people were throwing themselves towards trains, more were doing the same.
 Suicide contagion is when an indirect exposure to suicide or suicidal behaviors influences others to follow suit.
 Publicity tends to increase the risk of other people committing suicide.
 Some would call it “The Werther Effect” where there was a fear of contagious suicides in 1774 after reading Goethe’s “The Sorrows of Young Werther” which details a character’s suicide.

 The American Foundation for Suicide Prevention said that news coverage has played a role in 10% of suicides deaths for those younger than 25.
 It can be a cluster when multiple suicides occur around the same time within three months of each other.
-Sometimes, it can be around the same location like the same town or high school among teenagers and young adults.
+Sometimes, it can be around the same location as the same town or high school among teenagers and young adults.
 The risk can grow higher when the media uses dramatic or graphic headlines or images, repeatedly report on the same suicide, explicitly describe the suicide method, and dramatize the death through romanticized headlines or showing the area of the suicide.
 It also does not help when many pictures are shown of those grieving.

-The Center for Disease Control and Prevention have issued media guidelines on how to report a suicide without risking someone else doing the same.
+The Center for Disease Control and Prevention has issued media guidelines on how to report suicide without risking someone else doing the same.
 It is important for the media not to report that that person’s suicide was an “escape” for them or give sensational or morbid details of the death.
 The media should also not focus on the community’s grief and speak more about suicide prevention resources and warning signs.
 If you know someone who has expressed having suicidal thoughts, refer them to mental health services.
 Speak to people who are at risk as it may save their life.
-Tell them to call 1-800-273-TALK that offers free, 24 hour service to provide support, information, and resources on suicide prevention.
+Tell them to call 1-800-273-TALK that offers free, 24-hour service to provide support, information, and resources on suicide prevention.